ReKon64/ReKon64-Write-Ups/HTB/Active_Machines/README.md

 On another hand, creating a write-up about a machine which's secrets have been exposed to the public does not guarantee the same level of transparency.

-## When will write-ups for machines be released?
-Since I under no circumstances would break the HTB's rules, they will be released only after the machine retired.
+## Credibility
+To maintain credibility, I will upload password-protected archive containing the write-up, alongside it's checksum BEFORE the machine is retired.
+After it's retired the password will be made public.
+I will also upload the writeup after that for sake of viewers comfort.

+This checks all the boxes for credibility, confidentiality ,integrity & availibity *wink wink*.